metamoes/Scripts/Linux Install Yaml/Linux Install README.md

 1. Save the playbook as `linux-install.yml`
 2. Open a terminal and navigate to the directory containing the playbook
 3. Run the following command:
    ```
    ansible-playbook linux-install.yml
    ```

+Note: This playbook requires sudo privileges to install software and make system changes.